yemisprojects/eks-infra/README.md

 kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-Goto your browser using the forwared port `https://localhost:8081` and login with the credential above
+Go to your web browser using the forwared port `https://localhost:8081` and login with the credential above

 Note: The ideal method to access ArgoCD UI is to expose the ArgoCD service using Ingress but this requires a certificate.
 This is not covered in this project.
 See the ArgoCD [documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/ingress/) for more information.